Tom's Survey Notes

 How long does it take to actually earn $25?

-On the highest-paying Australian consumer panel (Octopus Group) it typically takes 1-3 weeks for a casual user to reach the $20 cashout threshold, per community reports on r/beermoneyAus and Whirlpool.
-On lower-paying panels it can take 1-3 months.
+On the highest-paying Aussie consumer panel (Octopus Group) it typically takes 1–3 weeks for a casual user to reach the $20 cashout threshold.
+On lower-paying panels it can take 1–3 months.
 Claims of "$25 in your first day" are almost always misleading or refer to rare premium surveys most members never qualify for.

 Do I need to pay tax on survey earnings in Australia?

-This is not tax advice — for personal tax matters, consult a qualified Australian accountant.
+This isn't tax advice — for personal tax stuff, check with an actual accountant.
 The general ATO position is that any income should be declared regardless of source.
-For most casual users, survey earnings typically fall under hobby income rather than business income.
-Members earning more than a few hundred dollars per year from surveys should discuss it with a tax preparer or include it on their tax return.
-Octopus Group's published terms explicitly note that members are responsible for their own tax liabilities.
+For most casual users, survey earnings fall under hobby income rather than business income.
+If you're earning more than a few hundred dollars a year from surveys, chat to a tax preparer or include it on your return.
+Octopus Group's terms explicitly note that members are responsible for their own tax stuff.

 Why do I keep getting screened out of surveys?

-Screen-outs happen when a member does not fit the demographic the survey is targeting.
-Every survey has a specific target audience — for example, "women aged 25-40 who own a car and have bought a major appliance in the last year."
-Members outside that demographic are filtered out by qualifying questions at the start of the survey.
-This is industry-standard and not personal — the panel is passing through the client's demographic filter, not rejecting the member.
-Some panels (like Octopus Group, per their support documentation) pay a small consolation when a member screens out; most pay nothing.
+Screen-outs happen when you don't fit the demographic a survey is targeting — for example, "women aged 25–40 who own a car and have bought a major appliance in the last year."
+You're outside that demographic, you get filtered out by the qualifying questions at the start.
+It's industry-standard and not personal — the panel is just passing through the client's filter, not rejecting you.
+Octopus Group pays a $0.10 consolation when you screen out; most panels pay nothing.

 Is my data being sold?

-Survey responses are sold to brands and research firms — in aggregate and anonymously.
-That is the business model of the market research industry.
-Legitimate panels do not sell members' personal identifying details to spammers or marketers, per their published privacy policies.
-Each panel's privacy policy should be reviewed before signing up; legitimate panels publish clear professional ones.
+Your survey responses are sold to brands and research firms — in aggregate and anonymously.
+That's the whole business model of market research.
+Legit panels don't sell your personal identifying details to spammers or marketers.
+Check each panel's privacy policy before signing up; legit ones publish clear professional ones.

 Can I do paid surveys on my phone?

 Yes.
-Most modern survey panels work on phone browsers, and some have dedicated apps.
-Octopus Group works through its normal website on mobile per their support documentation.
-Longer surveys are sometimes easier to complete on a desktop or tablet, especially those involving typing or side-by-side comparisons.
+Most panels work fine on phone browsers, some have dedicated apps.
+Octopus Group works through its normal website on mobile.
+Longer surveys are sometimes easier on a desktop or tablet, especially ones with lots of typing or side-by-side comparisons.

 How long does payout take?

-Octopus Group's published terms state payouts take up to 28 days.
-Community reports on r/beermoneyAus, Whirlpool, and OzBargain typically describe EFT payouts to Australian bank accounts arriving within a week of being requested.
-PayPal payouts on other panels are typically reported as faster (a few days).
-Gift card payouts are usually processed near-instantly once approved.
+Octopus Group's terms say up to 28 days.
+Members on r/beermoneyAus, Whirlpool, and OzBargain typically report EFT payouts to Aussie bank accounts arriving within a week.
+PayPal payouts on other panels are usually a few days.
+Gift card payouts are usually near-instant once approved.

 Can I have multiple accounts on the same panel to earn more?

-No. Per the terms of service of every legitimate panel, one account per person is mandatory, usually enforced through unique mobile numbers and IP address tracking.
-Attempting this is the fastest documented way to get banned and have an earned balance forfeited.
-Members wanting to earn more should sign up to multiple different panels instead.
+No. Every legit panel has a strict one-account-per-person rule enforced through unique mobile numbers and IP tracking.
+Attempting this is the fastest way to get banned and have your earned balance forfeited.
+It's never worth it.
+If you want to earn more, sign up to multiple different panels.

 What if I'm under 18?

-Most panels require members to be 18 or older.
-Octopus Group is one of the few that allows members aged 15 and over, with parental or guardian consent required for users under 18, per their published Terms of Membership.
+Most panels require you to be 18+.
+Octopus Group is one of the few that allows members aged 15 and over, with parental or guardian consent required for under-18s.
 Each panel's terms specify the minimum age — check before signing up.

-Octopus Group's published pay rate of $0.28 per minute is the highest documented rate among consumer survey panels actively targeting Australians (source: Octopus Group documentation, cross-referenced with multiple independent AU review sources listed on the Sources page).
-They pay directly to Australian bank accounts via EFT in Australian dollars at a $20 minimum cashout — a threshold that is reachable in 1-3 weeks for typical use according to community reports.
-They are also documented as one of the few consumer panels paying a small consolation payment ($0.10 per screen-out), which most other panels do not.
-The full breakdown, including the documented negative complaints and the Trustpilot rating, is in the Octopus Group review.
+Octopus Group's $0.28 per minute is the highest pay rate I could find among consumer survey panels actively targeting Aussies (see the sources page).
+They pay straight to Aussie bank accounts via EFT in AUD at a $20 minimum cashout — reachable in 1–3 weeks for typical use.
+They're also one of the few consumer panels paying a small consolation ($0.10 per screen-out), which most others don't.
+The full breakdown including the honest downsides and the Trustpilot rating is in the Octopus Group review.

 Is the Octopus Group referral link a scam?

-No. The site contains a referral link to Octopus Group on the Octopus Group review page.
-The site operator is a current member of Octopus Group, and per Octopus Group's published Tell-a-Friend program (effective from 1 June 2023), the operator earns a small commission ($2 for the first qualifying survey, then $1 for each of the next 23, capped at $25 per referred member).
-Users who sign up through the referral link receive the same standard membership as users who sign up directly — no bonus, no penalty, no boosted earnings.
-The commission is paid by Octopus Group from their marketing budget, not deducted from the referee's earnings.
-Users who prefer to sign up without using the referral can do so at octopusgroup.com.au.
+No. I'm a member of Octopus Group and I have a referral link on the Octopus Group review page.
+Per Octopus's published Tell-a-Friend program (effective from 1 June 2023), I earn a small commission ($2 for your first qualifying survey, then $1 for each of the next 23, capped at $25 per person).
+You get the same standard membership whether you use my link or sign up direct — no bonus, no penalty, no boosted earnings either way.
+Octopus pays the commission out of their marketing budget, not out of your earnings.
+If you'd rather sign up without using my link, go direct to octopusgroup.com.au.

-Do I have to use my real name and details on the survey panels themselves?
+Do I have to use my real name and details on the survey panels?

 Yes.
-Panels need accurate demographic data to match members to relevant surveys, and they need real bank or PayPal details to process payments.
-Using fake information will lead to screen-outs on every survey (because the profile won't match any real demographic) and bans at cashout time (because the bank account name won't match the registered name).
+Panels need accurate demographic data to match you to surveys, and they need real bank or PayPal details to pay you.
+Using fake info will lead to screen-outs on every survey (because your profile won't match any real demographic) and bans at cashout time (because the bank account name won't match the registered name).

 Can non-Australians use Octopus Group?

-No. Octopus Group is restricted to residents of Australia and New Zealand per their Terms of Service, verified through an AU or NZ mobile phone number at signup.
-Users outside AU/NZ should look at Prolific instead, which accepts members from many countries though study availability varies per their documentation.
+No. Octopus is restricted to residents of Australia and New Zealand per their Terms of Service, verified through an AU or NZ mobile number at signup.
+If you're outside AU/NZ, try Prolific instead — it accepts members from many countries, though study availability varies.

-What other panels are worth signing up to alongside Octopus?
+What other panels should I sign up to alongside Octopus?

-PureProfile and OpinionWorld AU are documented as legitimate complementary panels offering different surveys at similar quality.
-Prolific is worth joining for those who fit the academic research demographic.
-Being a member of multiple panels at once stacks invitations without extra effort — there is no penalty for multi-panel membership across the major panels' terms of service.
+PureProfile and OpinionWorld AU are legit complementary panels offering different surveys at similar quality.
+Prolific is worth joining if you fit the academic research demographic.
+Being on multiple panels stacks invitations without extra effort — there's no penalty for multi-panel membership.
 Full comparison here.

-Nothing on this page constitutes financial, legal, or tax advice.
+Nothing on this page is financial, legal, or tax advice — just one bloke's take after a lot of research.